DrCopyPaste/RecNForget/README.md

 For more detailed help refer to the [online help pages](https://github.com/DrCopyPaste/RecNForget/blob/master/Help/toc.md).

 # Installation
-Be sure to have [Microsoft .Net Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) installed.

 Run msi-file from the [latest release](https://github.com/DrCopyPaste/RecNForget/releases/latest) to install.

 # The code